opendocsg/slw-judgments-backfill/2017_SGHCF_20/report.md

 **_Chances of appeal succeeding_**

-7       In considering the merits of the appeal, the court may adopt a very low standard. _Lee Hsien Loong_ at [19] enjoined the court to consider whether the appeal is “hopeless”, citing _Aberdeen Asset Management Asia Ltd v Fraser & Neave Ltd_ [2001] 3 SLR(R) 355 at [43]:
+7       In considering the merits of the appeal, the court may adopt a very low standard. _Lee Hsien Loong_ at [19] enjoined the court to consider whether the appeal is “hopeless”, citing _Aberdeen Asset Management Asia Ltd v Fraser & Neave Ltd_ <span class="citation">[2001] 3 SLR(R) 355</span> at [43]:

  As to the question of merits, it is not for the court at this stage to go into a full-scale examination of the issues involved.
 Neither is it necessary for the applicant to show that he will succeed in the appeal.
 The threshold is lower: the test is, is the appeal hopeless? ...
 Unless one can say that there are no prospects of the applicant succeeding on the appeal, this is a factor which ought to be considered to be neutral rather than against him.